djalbat/xgl/README.md

   }
 }
 ```
-The compound `Cube` element need only extend the `CanvasElement` class and provide its own `fromProperties(...)` static method in a similar vein to before:
+The compound `Cube` element need only extend the `CanvasElement` class and provide its own `fromProperties()` static method in a similar vein to before.
+The `childElements()` method specifies the six coloured squares that are needed:

 ```js
 const { CanvasElement } = jiggle;